Luis Miguel Sánchez Cerro: Early career

 Luis Miguel Sánchez was wounded in five places and lost three fingers of his left hand when he seized the spitting muzzle of a machine gun (with his bare hands) and turned it against government forces during the overthrowing of President Guillermo Billinghurst, in 1914.

 In 1921 he was again shot and injured when captured in Lima, in an unsuccessful attempt to overthrow President Leguía.
 During his exile abroad he served with the Spanish Foreign Legion in Morocco, where he was wounded.
 He got a post at the ministry of war in 1924.
 He also served with the Royal Army of Italy in 1925, and took advanced military studies in France in 1926.

+He was permitted to return in 1928 by President Leguía.

-President of the Junta (1930-1931)
+President of the junta (1930-1931)

 In 1931, as president of the military junta, Sánchez awarded Prince Edward VIII of Wales with Peru's Order of the Sun, and proceeded to escort the prince and his entourage in the voyage back to the United Kingdom.
 Sánchez was awarded in return with the Grand Cross of the Order of the British Empire.

 After six months in office, prominent Peruvian Navy officers held talks with Colonel Sánchez, and told him that only a single regiment in Lima remained loyal to his regime.
 As a result of this, Sánchez resigned, stating that he "only wanted to save his country," and that he "had no political ambition."
+He subsequently went into exile, vowing to return at a later date to stand for election.

 The Navy then selected Chief Justice Ricardo Leoncio Elías of Peru's Supreme Court as the new president of the Republic on March 1, 1931.

 President of Peru (1931-1933)

+After Sanchez's resignation, Peru experienced political instability and economic problems.
+Sanchez returned to Peru on July 7 1931 to be a candidate in the 1931 Peruvian general election.

 In October 1931, the military Junta permitted a national election.
 Luis Sánchez was allowed to participate and won the elections by a majority of 19,745 votes, running as the candidate for the Revolutionary Union which he founded.
 President Luis M. Sánchez was inaugurated at Peru's Government Palace as the forty-fifth President of Peru.
 The results, however, were contested by the main opposition party, APRA.

+After becoming president, Sánchez targeted perceived enemies in key institutions, including the military, civil service, unions and the legislature.
+His presidency was also marked by with conflict between APRA and the government.
+Leading to a 1932 uprising in Trujillo.